 The library frequently offers special events and educational programs, and we welcome suggestions from our users regarding possible additions to our resources and services.

 For more information, please visit our website or contact library@mma.edu.

 Laptop Requirements and FAQ

-All Maine Maritime Academy students are required to have a Windows compatible laptop computer and printer.
+All Maine Maritime Academy students are required to have a laptop computer.